arthur-debert/debert.xyz/index.md

 title: Home
 ---

-hi this is the home page for the debert family, for some of them at least
+hi this is the home page for the debert family, for some of them at least.
+Welcome!

 there's [arthur](arthur) and [theo](theo). but that's it.